“Even so, when you see these things happening, you know that the kingdom of God is near.” (Luke 21:31; see also Matthew 24:33)

-Tisha B’Av is almost upon us, the saddest day on the Jewish calendar, which ends three weeks of national mourning for the destruction of the Holy Temples in Jerusalem and other national tragedies.
+Tisha B’Av (the 9th of Av), is almost upon us, the saddest day on the Jewish calendar, which ends three weeks of national mourning for the destruction of the Holy Temples in Jerusalem and other national tragedies.

-From sundown this coming Saturday evening until the following sundown on Sunday, observant Jews fast and attend synagogue services where passages from the Book of Lamentations are recited.
+From sundown on Saturday evening until sundown on Sunday, observant Jews will fast and attend synagogue services where passages from the Book of Lamentations are recited.

 The Mishnah tracks the beginnings of the fast day as going back to the time of the Ten Spies that gave an evil report—that same night the people cried, which was the ninth of Av.
 This became a day for weeping and misfortune for all of history.

 Other events that happened on the last day of the Three Weeks throughout history are also remembered.

 Kinnot (sad poems) memorialize the murder of the ten martyred rabbis mentioned in the Mishnah (rabbinic book of oral teachings), as well as medieval Jewish communities that were massacred during the Crusades.
 On this day in 1096, the Crusades began during which 1.2 million Jews were killed.